Rats in the Walls

 — H.P.
 Lovecraft, Rats in the Walls

-Rats in the Walls (1924) was written during the height of Lovecraft’s publishing career and was written in Weird Tales.
-It is another direct link between Lovecraft & Archaeology, and this one even has a full team of archaeologists attempting to excavate and explore the site of an old house.
+Rats in the Walls (1924) was written during the height of Lovecraft’s publishing career and was published in Weird Tales.
+It is another direct link between Lovecraft & archaeology, and this one even has a full team of archaeologists attempting to excavate and explore the site of an old house.
 The story is one example of the link between Lovecraft & madness as well, as the main character ends up confined to a cell at “Hanwell” by the end of the story due to the experiences he had.

 This story goes as follows:

-After the house is restored, Captain Norry and the narrator begin to notice the odd behavior of the cats, which all want to get to the sub-cellar of the Priory.
+After the house is restored, Captain Norrys and the narrator begin to notice the odd behavior of the cats, which all want to get to the sub-cellar of the Priory.
 This behavior is often accompanied by the sound of scurrying - as if there are rats in the walls despite it being a new renovation.

 Rats in the Walls, Antiquarianism & Insanity

 The “Piltdown man” reference has been known to be a hoax for a long time now, one that is written extensively about in Feder’s Frauds, Myths, and Mysteries: Science and Pseudoscience in Archaeology.
 If you want a shorter breakdown, Stephanie Hall wrote an article for the Library of Congress that explains it well.
-However, Lovecraft directly references the Piltdown man as the same evolutionary type as the ones he sees in the world beneath the Priory.
+However, Lovecraft directly references the Piltdown Man as the same evolutionary type as the bones he sees in the world beneath the Priory.
 There are other references to what are now known to be pseudoscience as well, and there are heavy-handed references to the cult of Cybele as well.

 The ending of Indiana Jones & The Kingdom of the Crystal Skull (2008).
 A good demonstration of knowledge costing sanity (& also life in this case).

-Lastly, of the three works that have the most to do with archaeology, this one showcases the resulting insanity the best.
+Lastly, of the three works that have the most to do with archaeology, this one showcases the resulting insanity often seen in fiction the best.
 The way the narrator slowly falls into madness by continually hearing the scratching in the walls until he can’t help but descend into the space beneath the Priory has followed the Lovecraftian genre ever since.
 The quote, “Such secrets are not good for mankind” highlights exactly what it is that induces madness in archaeology.

 << Previous